Skip to content

 Generate evenly spaced points including the endpoint (within tolerance).

 A custom parser to allow define composite ranges.
-This use needed for defining input parameters in YAML files.
+This is needed for defining input parameters in YAML files.

 Parameters: